vignesharavind/vignesharavind.github.io/_posts/2017-07-06-measurement-of-airflow-pressure-and-sound-inside-the-model-of-miniature-airway-tree.md

 •A Pitot tube and pressure transducer setup was used to measure velocity profile at the exit of the contraction

-•The velocity profile of the flow source (at the exit of small contraction) was measured by the pitot from one edge to the other edge in horizontal (figure 5 left) and vertical (Figure 5 right) directions
+•The velocity profile of the flow source (at the exit of small contraction) was measured by the pitot from one edge to the other edge in horizontal and vertical directions

-•The figure4 shows that the Vertical and horizontal velocity profiles at the entrance of the airway model is predominantly flat
+•The figure below shows that the Vertical and horizontal velocity profiles at the entrance of the airway model is predominantly flat

 ![Graph3.JPG]({{site.baseurl}}/img/Graph3.JPG)
 <p align="center">Velocity profile at the exit of small contraction</p>